Minimal kernel with Google Colab : An addition

 a notebook in which :

-- the first cell correspond to your program that is saved as
+- the first cell corresponds to your program that is saved as

-- the second cell compile add.cu thanks to nvcc;
+- the second cell compiles add.cu thanks to nvcc and generates an

 - the third cell launches the CUDA program add.